DIY Baby Wipes with Gentle Solution: Cloth or Disposable

 - 2 cups of water, boiled and cooled

-- 2 tablespoons organic olive oil or almond oil
+- 2 tablespoons organic olive oil (you could also use coconut oil or almond oil)

 - 1 tablespoon organic Castile soap (we love Earth Mama Organics Castile Soap in Sweet Orange or Calming Lavender)